Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Introduction

 The W~UMa binaries, sometimes also called ``contact binaries'', consist of apparently Main Sequence stars in the spectral range from early F-type to early K-type.
 W~UMa binaries are moderately common in the solar vicinity, with one such system per about 500 F-K dwarfs \citep{Rci2002a}.
 Their kinematic and metallicity properties are characteristic of the old disk population \citep{Rci2013a}.
 The high-luminosity detection advantage of the early F-type systems, such as AW~UMa and $\epsilon\,$CrA, compensates for their smaller numbers compared with somewhat later counterparts and for a tendency to have more dissimilar components, resulting in small variability amplitudes.
 The mass ratios $q = M_2/M_1$ tend to peak in a wide range around $q \simeq 0.3 - 0.5$ for more common late-F and early-G type binaries, but rarer early-F systems tend to show small values of $q$ and consequently small light variations.
 There may exist a bifurcation in the mass ratio as a function of the orbital period \citep[Fig.6]{Rci2010}; this matter is currently a subject of further research \citep{Gaz2024}.

 The similarity of our two targets was not accidental but resulted from a limited availability of telescopes equipped with efficient high-resolution spectrographs that could be used for extended time-monitoring programs.
 The two objects in question are the brightest W~UMa binaries in the sky (with magnitudes $V = 6.8$ and 4.8) making them suitable for observation with a signal-to-noise per spectral-resolution element of around one hundred over a few consecutive nights.
 Such time-monitoring is resource-expensive, and it is possible that the two objects will remain the only ones observed in this manner for the foreseeable future.
-This paper brings a comparison and rediscussion of the results from P1 and P2, highlighting that rapid spectral monitoring is one of the few avenues for advancing the currently somewhat stalled research on the validity of the popular \citet{Lucy1968a,Lucy1968b} model for W~UMa-type binaries \citep{Webb2003}, especially considering the new, attractive, yet unstudied model proposed by \citet{Step2009}.
+This paper brings a comparison and rediscussion of the results from P1 and P2, highlighting that rapid spectral monitoring is one of the few avenues for advancing the currently somewhat stalled research on the validity of the popular \citet{Lucy1968a,Lucy1968b} model for W~UMa-type binaries \citep{Webb2003}, especially considering the new, attractive, yet unstudied model proposed by \citet{Step2009}; see also \citet{Step2013}.

-In both of the considered here binaries, the early-F type primary component dominates over its smaller companion in terms of the mass and size.
+In both of the considered here binaries, the early-F type, more massive primary component\footnote{It is proposed to avoid the photometric definition of the ``primary component'' in favor of the more physical one based on the mass.} dominates over its smaller companion in terms of the mass and size.
 Because of its small mass, approximately ten times smaller in both cases, the secondary is an energetically inert appendage to the primary.
 It carries the binary angular momentum, produces strong tidal effects and provides a substantial surface area for the combined radiative losses of the system.
 The two binaries are typical for the W~UMa-type binaries in that their secondary components appear as hot as the primaries.
 This characteristic is unique among binary stars with unequal mass components and is the main defining feature of the W~UMa-type binaries.